Damiloju/fiscaflow/Prompt.md

 - All make commands are syntactically correct and functional
 - Docker commands will work once Docker is installed
 - Makefile structure and commands are verified to be working properly

+#### **Prompt X+6: Fix Docker vulnerabilities**
+**User**: "For the code present, we get this error: The image contains 1 critical and 5 high vulnerabilities.
+How can I resolve this?
+If you propose a fix, please make it concise."
+**Context**: User wants to fix security vulnerabilities in the Docker image, specifically 1 critical and 5 high vulnerabilities.
+**Outcome**: [To be determined after implementing fix] **Implementation**: [To be determined after implementing fix] **Pending Tasks**:
+- Update Dockerfile to use latest base images
+- Add security scanning and updates
+- Implement multi-stage build with security best practices
+- Test the fix

+**Current State**:
+- Docker image has security vulnerabilities
+- Need to update base images and implement security fixes